by-lynn-priestley/consolidation-unit-2021spring/ASSETS.md

               title: "coffee in white ceramic mug near teaspoon photo – Free Spoon Image on Unsplash" (title taken from HTML head)
               user: Hans Vivek

--[] Spoon (with fork and knife, blank background) - NOT USED
+6. Teeth Holding Pill Image Option - USED IN VERSION 2 OF PROJECT

-(Annotations) One spoon to fill pill capsule with
+(Annotations) One direction to go with combined pill-spoon image (for a tone to kick back at the disability-weakness stereotype)

 (Rights) “Unsplash photos are made to be used freely.
 Our license reflects that.
             All photos can be downloaded and used for free